How to Become an Arborist and Grow Your Career

 - Landscape architecture (study of land design and management)

-In these programs you’ll learn about soil science, plant pathology, and forest ecology, which will help you in your career as a tree care professional.
+In these programs, you’ll learn about soil science, plant pathology, and forest ecology, which will help you in your career as a tree care professional.

-Some states require arborists to have a tree care or arborist license:
+If you live in one of these states, you’re required to have a tree care or arborist license:

 - California arborists need to register with the Contractors State License Board.